 VISION TO ALL

-Jo’s wife, Ann, is a public school teacher and member of the Northampton School Committee.
-Jo and Ann have two children.
-They live in Northampton with their dog and two cats.
+Jo’s wife, Ann, is a public school teacher.
+Jo and Ann have two children, both of whom attend public school.
+They live in Northampton with their two dogs and two cats.